emersonbolsoni/acme-challenge/README.md

     }
 ]
 ```
-The information we needed is inside **Containers** node **IPv4Address**, in this case, the value is **172.17.0.2**
+The information you need is inside **Containers** node **IPv4Address**, in this case above, the value is **172.17.0.2**

 ### **2 - Compile and run the Acme container**

-Now, we'll prepare the Acme container to run.
-Inside the root directory (same as Dockerfile file directory) we must change the ip address to show how microservice can reach database.
+Now, you must prepare the Acme container to run.
+Inside the root directory (same as Dockerfile file directory) you must change the ip address to tell how microservice can reach database.

-To do that, replace the IP Address inside file `application.properties` in the line where contains `spring.datasource.url`
+Replace the IP Address inside file `application.properties` where contains key `spring.datasource.url`

-After that, you can run the command line `docker build -t acme-springboot .` and the image will be build.
+After that, you must run the command line `docker build -t acme-springboot .` and the image will be build.

-At least, we need to run that image.
-To do that, run the command `docker run --name acme -p 8080:8080 -d acme-springboot` and the confirmation should be displayed.
+At least, you need to run that image executing the command `docker run --name acme -p 8080:8080 -d acme-springboot` and the confirmation should be displayed.

 ## Improvements